xiongdawei/IB_Further_Math/README.md

-# IB CAS Project
+# CAS Project
 ## Presented David Xiong and Helen Bai.
-## This IB CAS Prjecet with its IP are assets of Air Sealand Inc.
+## This IBDP CAS Prjecet with its IP are assets of Air Sealand Inc.
 ## ALL RIGHTS RESERVES ©

 ### Encryption